-Antidepressants aren't addictive, but you may get some withdrawal symptoms if you stop taking them suddenly or you miss a dose.
+Antidepressants are not addictive, but you may get some withdrawal symptoms if you stop taking them suddenly or you miss a dose.

 Selective serotonin reuptake inhibitors (SSRIs)

-If your GP thinks you'd benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).
+If a GP thinks you'd benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).

 They help increase the level of a natural chemical in your brain called serotonin, which is thought to be a "good mood" chemical.

 SSRIs work just as well as older antidepressants and have fewer side effects, although they can cause nausea, headaches, a dry mouth and problems having sex.
 But these side effects usually improve over time.

 Some SSRIs are not suitable for children and young people under 18 years of age.
 Research shows that the risk of self-harm and suicidal behaviour may increase if they're taken by under-18s.

 Fluoxetine is the only SSRI that can be prescribed for under-18s and, even then, only when a specialist has given the go-ahead.